Tiberius Constantinus (540 - 582 AD)

 When Tiberius became co-emperor he quickly created a truce with the Persians and began to spend money to revamp the military after its defeat at Daras.
 Tiberius was extremely popular with the people after he abolished Justinians taxes on the staple food bread and wine.
 And his many gifts to his supporters.
 He also paid the Avars a hefty annual tribute on the agreement that they would not cross the Danubian frontier therefore allowing Tiberius to transfer troops from the west into the east to be used against the Persians.
 Not long after his succession Tiberius had quickly drained the imperial treasury which if it had not been for Justin II, was overflowing at the beginning of his reign.

-In 578 Tiberius Constantine became sole ruler after the death of Justin II, literally he hadnít been the sole Emperor but in fact he was.
-After Justins mental breakdown Tiberius took control of the government and basically ruled in his name.
+In 578 AD Tiberius Constantine became sole ruler after the death of Justin II.
+After Justin's mental breakdown Tiberius took control of the government and basically ruled in his name.
 Tiberius to further his popularity remitted 25% of the taxes throughout the empire for the next 4 years.
 Sophia the widow of the late Justin II tried to force Tiberius to divorce his wife in favor of her, as his popularity grew he was able to avoid the marriage and consequently Sophia disappears in history.